-I saw an ad like that one on the right so I snatched some free bonus money and dived in.
+I saw an ad for a decent bonus when signing up so I snatched that up and dived in.
 Free money to play with is not something I am likely to turn a blind eye to, especially when sat twiddling my thumbs!
 I had played online poker a bit before (many years ago) and believe it or not, after years of trading football on Betfair I had never noticed that Betfair poker bonuses were even available!
-So I began playing, collecting my tasty deposit bonus on the way!
-It was really just like a computer game to pass the time to begin with.
+I banked my deposit bonus and treated it like a computer game to pass the time to begin with.

 I played for a few hours and did ok.
 I did very well to begin with but then lady luck came along and saw lots of drunk idiots fishing out a nasty winner card on the river (5th community card) which dwindled my pot a bit.
 But I was up, and this was the first time I ever wondered if you could actually make a full time living from playing Betfair poker (while trading, even better!)